Samweli/samweli.github.io/_posts/2025-04-23--QGIS-Development-Using-Docker.md

 that contains all the commands involved in compiling and running QGIS source, the notebook was part of materials used in the 2024 GIS Day hacking in Tanzania.
 Feel free to use it if you don't want to run commands in terminal.

+### Notes and troubleshooting
+Be aware that the build process may take significant time depending on your system's resources.
+If you encounter issues, check your X11 configuration and Docker permissions for potential fixes.

 ## More benefits

 Overall the availability of the QGIS Docker images brings other several compelling use cases apart for simplifying the development,